 Conceivably the Mako could fly support for unarmed aircraft or strategic bombers.

 Meanwhile China and Russia both claim to be on the verge of producing their own UCAV.
-The China built Star Shadow was demonstrated by Star Systems at the Singapore Airshow in February 2018.
+China built Star Shadow was demonstrated by Star Systems at the Singapore Airshow in February 2018.

 Russia on the other hand are developing a long-range UCAV bomber intended to strike targets ‘a great distance’ from home.